 FILMBOX runs on a regular basis (except for in August when we are closed).

-Our FILMBOX café/bar (fully licensed) opens at 7.00pm and the film programmes starts at 7.30pm and 7.45pm, with most films starting at 8pm and 8.15pm – we occasionally precede our main feature with short films and some events have additional live music tie-ins.
+Our FILMBOX café/bar (fully licensed) opens at 7.00pm and the film programmes starts at 7.30pm and 7.45pm.
 Free film notes on each film are often provided.

-Tickets: Bookable in advance online and occasionally available on the door, FILMBOX Community Cinema operates as a club/film society and runs a membership scheme BUT NON-MEMBERS ARE ALWAYS WELCOME!
+Tickets: Bookable in advance online and occasionally available on the door, FILMBOX Community Cinema operates as a members’ club/film society and runs a membership scheme for regular film-goers who’d like to save money BUT NON-MEMBERS ARE ALWAYS WELCOME!

-Age: FILMBOX is for patrons aged 16+ but we are very pleased to welcome under 16s to certain screenings and we’ll identify these screenings on our Ticket Source box office page.
+Age: FILMBOX is principally for patrons aged 16+ but we are very pleased to welcome under 16s to appropriate screenings (as per BBFC certificate).

-Refreshments: Refreshments, snacks and local ice creams are available (FULLY LICENSED) before the performance – we have a friendly and sociable bar area
+Refreshments: Refreshments, snacks and local ice creams are available before the performance – we have a friendly and sociable bar area

 Transport: Eden Park train station is 5 mins walk and plenty of buses are available from either end of Hawksbrook Lane.